 Family seeks answers months after Los Lunas woman goes missing

-People honored Rita Jaramillo, 49, at a candlelight vigil on Saturday night.

-"It's frustrating not to hear anything," Jaramillo's daighter Leslie Romero said.
+"It's frustrating not to hear anything," Jaramillo's daughter Leslie Romero said.
 "We don't know what happened."

 "You already did your dirty work and you should allow us to have our mom back and to lay her to rest if that's what it comes down to," Fay explained.